Zoutelande (song): Commercial performance

 In March 2018, the song also reached number one on the Ultratop 50 in the Flanders region of Belgium, becoming BLØF's first number-one hit there.
 It was the first Dutch-language number-one single since K3's "10.000 luchtballonnen" in 2015.
 It was number one for six weeks in Flanders, breaking the decade record for most weeks at number one by a Dutch-language song, but this would soon be broken itself by "Hoe het danst" by Marco Borsato, Armin van Buuren and Davina Michelle in 2019 with its ten weeks.

 In August 2023, the song reached 100 million streams.

+Live performances

+On 14 April 2026, the band performed the song together with Hannah Mae during a televised appearance on NPO Radio 2.

 Legacy

 The village of Zoutelande (population: 1500) became the second-smallest location referenced in the title of a Dutch number-one song, only beat by Rowwen Hèze's "Kronenberg".
 Owing to the popularity of the song, Zoutelande saw increased tourism in the summer of 2018 from both the Netherlands and Belgium, although the old beach house mentioned in the lyrics of the song does not actually exist.
 Hotel managers in Zoutelande recalled that guests immediately would say they wanted to visit because of the song.

 In the annual NPO Radio 2 national Top 2000 greatest songs of all time poll, "Zoutelande" entered at No. 889 in 2017, and jumped up 858 positions to No. 31 in 2018.